-Changes proposed by the importer to the SmPC, label, and leaflet of the parallel imported medicinal product must have prior approval from the Medicines Authority.
-Applications should be made using the variations procedure; copies of the variation form for parallel imported medicinal products, and information on requirements, may be obtained from the Parallel Importation Section of the Medicines Authority website.
+Changes proposed by the importer to the SmPC, label, and leaflet of the parallel imported medicinal product must first be notified to the Malta Medicines Authority.
+Applications should be made using the variation notification procedure; copies of the variation notification form for parallel imported medicinal products, and information on requirements, may be obtained from the Parallel Importation Section of the Malta Medicines Authority website.

-5. RENEWALS
+4.3 RENEWALS

 Parallel import licences remain in force for a maximum of five years and must be renewed if the parallel importer wishes to continue parallel importation of the product.
-An application for renewal must be made not later than three months before the date of expiry of the licence.
+An application for renewal must be made before expiry of current licence.

-6. BATCH RECALLS
+4.4 BATCH RECALLS

 Parallel importers are required to ensure that there is a clear audit trail from the supplier (i.e., authorised distributor or manufacturer) in the source country.
 In the event of a recall of a batch of the parallel imported product in the source country, it is imperative that the parallel importer is informed by the supplier so that the parallel importer can take appropriate action.
-The Medicines Authority requires there to be a contract between the supplier in the exporting Member State and the parallel importer in Malta to ensure that information on recalls is passed to the parallel importer; this will be requested in the course of inspections of manufacturers and wholesalers.
+The Malta Medicines Authority requires there to be a contract between the supplier in the exporting Member State and the parallel importer in Malta to ensure that information on recalls is passed to the parallel importer; this will be requested in the course of inspections of manufacturers and wholesalers.
 In addition, there should be a Standard Operating Procedure that covers the respective responsibilities of the supplier and the parallel importer.

-7. PHARMACOVIGILANCE
+4.5 PHARMACOVIGILANCE